X recommended for student teachers

 Ed. by Joshi and Aaron.

 Rose Report 2006.
 Independent Review of the Teaching of Early Reading.

-As a foundation document for synthetic phonics this should be on every primary ITT reading list, but
+and should be on every primary ITT reading list.

 Reading in the Brain: the science and evolution of a human